NikolayP12/sqlquestion/README.md

 ## Configuration and Usage

-Once the plugin is installed, you can start creating a SQLab question from the question bank.
+Once the plugin is installed, you can start creating a SQL question from the question bank.
 Go to your _Course > Question bank_ and select the option to create a new question.
-Choose 'SQLab question' from the list of question types.
+Choose 'SQL question' from the list of question types.

 Once you have started creating a new question you will have to enter information at least within the fields specified as mandatory, the mandatory fields are marked and all have a help element with additional information on what their purpose is.

-When creating a SQLab question, you'll encounter the following fields:
+When creating a SQL question, you'll encounter the following fields:

 - **Related Concepts**: In this field can be written those concepts to which the exercise is closely related, and that have been previously defined in the Moodle Database modules.